ghiscoding/multiple-select-vanilla/README.md

   - `showSearchClear` show a clear button on the search filter input (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options34))

 ## CSP Compliance
-The library is now CSP (Content Security Policy) compliant since `v0.6.0`, however there are some exceptions though.
-When using any html string as template (with `textTemplate`, `labelTemplate`, `renderOptionLabelAsHtml` or `useSelectOptionLabelToHtml`) then you will not be fully compliant unless you return `TrustedHTML`.
-You can achieve this by using the `sanitizer` method in combo with [DOMPurify](https://github.com/cure53/DOMPurify) to return `TrustedHTML` as shown below and you will now be fully compliant
+The library is now CSP (Content Security Policy) compliant since `v0.6.0`, however there are some exceptions to be aware of.
+When using any html string as template (with `textTemplate`, `labelTemplate`, `renderOptionLabelAsHtml` or `useSelectOptionLabelToHtml`), you will not be fully compliant unless you return `TrustedHTML`.
+You can achieve this by using the `sanitizer` method in combo with [DOMPurify](https://github.com/cure53/DOMPurify) to return `TrustedHTML` as shown below and with that in place you will again be CSP compliant.

 ```typescript
 import DOMPurify from 'dompurify';